Filayeng/Arduino-Rotary-Encoder-TM1637/README.md

 > - https://youtube.com/shorts/5-K_XwZIKhw <br/>

 ### Working Prenciple
->When the Rotary Encoder rotates, the Arduino reads the data and sends it to the TM1637. and the stepper motor moves to the desired degree.
-You can see the position of the stepper motor and the degree you entered on the LCD screen. <br/>
+>When the Rotary Encoder rotates, the Arduino reads the data and sends it to the TM1637. <br/>

 ### Required Library
 > - [TM1637 Library](https://github.com/avishorp/TM1637) <br/>